rocky-linux/documentation/docs/books/lxd_server/30-appendix_a.md

 Again:
 ```

-This trust password is how you will connect to the snapshot server or back from the snapshot server, so set this with something that mak
-es sense in your environment.
+This trust password is how you will connect to the snapshot server or back from the snapshot server.
+Set this with something that makes sense in your environment.
 Save this entry to a secure location, such as a password manager.

 ```
 Would you like stale cached images to be updated automatically? (yes/no) [default=yes] Would you like a YAML "lxd init" preseed to be printed? (yes/no) [default=no]:
 ```

-## User Privileges
+## User privileges

 The next thing you need to do is to add your user to the lxd group.
 Again, you will need to use `sudo` or be root for this: